Royal descendants of Queen Victoria and of King Christian IX: World War I

 At the start of World War I, which lasted from 1914 to 1918, six major powers of Europe were divided between two coalitions.
 On one hand, France, Russia and the United Kingdom formed the Triple Entente.
 On the other hand, Austria-Hungary, Germany and Italy formed the Triple Alliance.
 During this conflict, George V was King of the United Kingdom.
 In addition, during World War I, Nicholas II was Emperor of Russia, and Wilhelm II was the German emperor.

 Historian Margaret MacMillan has remarked on the close connection between George, Nicholas and Wilhelm.
-Namely, George's father and Wilhelm's mother were siblings, making George and Wilhelm first cousins.
-(Note: Queen Victoria was a mutual parent of George's father and Wilhelm's mother.)
+Namely, George's father, Wilhelm's mother and Nicolas' mother-in-law were siblings, making George and Wilhelm first cousins and Nicholas their first cousin by marriage.
+(Note: Queen Victoria was a mutual parent of George's father, Wilhelm's mother and Nicholas' mother-in-law.)
 Additionally, George's mother and Nicholas's mother were sisters from the Danish royal family, making George and Nicholas first cousins.
 (Note: George's mother and Nicholas's mother were mutual daughters of Christian IX.)